EltionBehrami/EltionBehrami/README.md

   <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="30px"/>
 </h1>

 I'm Eltion, a Fullstack Developer from New York City with a Bachelor of Science in Psychological and Brain Sciences from The George Washington University.
-I successfully completed the App Academy coding boot camp, and now I'm passionate about crafting innovative digital solutions.
+As an App Academy bootcamp graduate, I have valuable and powerful skills which I am eager to apply in the real world.
 Beyond coding, I'm an avid language learner, gamer, and traveler.
 Exploring the world of both programming languages and spoken languages is a hobby of mine.
 Let's connect, collaborate, and create amazing things together!

 ### 🚀 What I Do